Cholesterol: 5 Truths to Know

 Cholesterol is a natural component in everyone’s blood, and supports functions within the body.
 It’s only when bad cholesterol causes plaque to build up in your arteries that it’s considered a major risk factor for heart attack, heart disease and stroke.

 In fact, there are actually several different types of cholesterol.
 The most important one to focus attention on is low-density lipoprotein (LDL) cholesterol, which has been known as “bad” cholesterol.
 High levels of this substance in the blood can call for medication or lifestyle changes to bring them down.

 Visit the Calculating Your Cholesterol article for more information.

-Nearly one in four people found to have LDL cholesterol in the “desirable” level through the traditional calculation method actually may have needed more aggressive treatment, according to a study at the Johns Hopkins University School of Medicine published in 2013 in the Journal of the American College of Cardiology.
-The newer way of calculating LDL cholesterol, which the same researchers reported in the Journal of the American Medical Associationlater that year, provides a more individual and accurate assessment of risks.
+Nearly one in four people found to have LDL cholesterol in the “desirable” level through an old calculation method actually may have needed more aggressive treatment, according to a study led by Seth Martin, M.D., M.H.S. at the Johns Hopkins University School of Medicine and published in 2013 in the Journal of the American College of Cardiology.
+The newer way of calculating LDL cholesterol, which the same researchers reported in the Journal of the American Medical Association later that year, provides a more individual and accurate assessment of risks.